kestra-io/docs/content/blogs/2024-10-15-huggin-face-kestra-http.md

 image: /blogs/2024-10-15-huggin-face-kestra-http.jpg
 ---

-When you hear “AI workflow,” you might assume that you’re signing up for layers of complexity, with dependencies and a time-consuming setup.
-But the reality is you can integrate Hugging Face models into your Kestra workflows with minimal efforts.
-AI doesn’t have to mean over-engineering; it can be as straightforward as a few HTTP requests.

-## Why Overcomplicate?
-Hugging Face and Kestra Works fine

-Kestra offers an easy way to leverage Hugging Face models without adding unnecessary complexity.
-Need to analyze sentiment in customer reviews?
-Or perhaps classify large data sets?
+AI integration doesn’t have to be complicated.
+Kestra lets you connect to Hugging Face models quickly with just a few HTTP requests.
+Need to analyze the sentiment of customer reviews?
+Or perhaps classify large datasets?
 With Hugging Face’s extensive API library, you have access to hundreds of models capable of handling these tasks.

- Simply connect to Hugging Face’s API through Kestra’s HTTP tasks, and you’re good to go.
-Kestra will handle API authentication, HTTP requests, and even responses.
+In this post, we'll connect to Hugging Face’s API through Kestra’s HTTP tasks.
+HuggingFace will provide AI capability via an API and Kestra will handle authentication, timeout, retries and ensuring the response is correctly captured.

-## How It Works: Connecting to Hugging Face Models
+## Use Cases for Hugging Face and Kestra

-The API calls work like any other HTTP task, allowing you to integrate AI features into your workflows.
-Here’s how you can make the most of Hugging Face models within Kestra for different purposes:
+You can leverage Hugging Face models within Kestra for a variety of purposes:

-1. **AI Data Insight**: Kestra can trigger Hugging Face models that analyze data in real-time, and give you some insights about the incoming data, is it a good day for your sales?
-What's your most requested products?
-You can even push further with some alerting to send a Slack/Discord message giving you the trends.
+1. **Analytics**: Kestra can trigger Hugging Face models that analyze data in real-time, and give you insights into the incoming data.
+It allows you to answer business questions such as: "Is it a good day for your sales?" or "What are our top sellers?".
+You can even push further with some alerting to send a Slack or Discord message showing daily trends.
 2. **Sentiment Analysis for Customer Support**: Connect Kestra to your customer service channels and route incoming messages to Hugging Face’s sentiment analysis models.
-Kestra can classify the message tone and urgency, escalating high-priority feedback to the right teams instantly.
+Kestra can classify the message tone and urgency, escalating high-priority feedback to the right teams.
-3. **Language Translation**: If you need to manage multilingual customer inquiries, Kestra can automatically send incoming messages to a Hugging Face translation model, then respond in the customer’s language in seconds.
-It’s a quick way to offer native language support without extensive setup.
+3. **Language Translation**: If you need to manage multilingual customer inquiries, Kestra can automatically send incoming messages to a Hugging Face translation model, then respond in the customer’s language.
+It’s a quick way to offer native language support.

-### Implementing a Real Example in Kestra
+### Example Workflow in Kestra

 Let’s look at a practical example of using Kestra to translate text from English to Spanish.
 With Hugging Face’s NLP models, you can configure an HTTP task to make a simple API call.
 Here’s how it’s done in Kestra: